benjamingeer/Tondauer/hugo/content/en/about-this-site.md

 editions in the 1970s.
 The Frankfurt Hölderlin edition of 1975
 presented:

-> "a synoptic genetic text and a reading text with manuscript
+> “a synoptic genetic text and a reading text with manuscript
 > facsimiles accompanied by spatially oriented
 > transcriptions....
 [T]he facsimiles and transcriptions serve as a
 > tool for the reader to check to a certain degree the editor's
-> work."[^Nutt-Kofoth]
+> work.”[^Nutt-Kofoth]

 By providing everything needed to reproduce each step of the editing process, editors can make it possible for others to build on what they have done while taking different approaches:

-> "Open Source Critical Editions are more than merely presentations of
+> “Open Source Critical Editions are more than merely presentations of
 > finished work; they involve an essential distribution of the raw
 > data, the scholarly tradition, the decision-making process, and the
 > tools and applications that were used in reaching these
-> conclusions."[^Bodard]
+> conclusions.”[^Bodard]

 At the same time, musicians also need practical editions designed for performance rather than for research.